-6. Question - I have been to a work environment where STEMM work is the primary activity a.
-In September 9/18 stated they had been to a work environment where STEMM is the work is the primary activity.
+- Question I have been to a work environment where STEMM work is the primary activity b.
+In December 14/19 stated they had been to a work environment where STEMM is the work is the primary activity.
+In addition to the above, this included:

+In September 9/18 stated they had been to a work environment where STEMM is the work

+is the primary activity.
 They named the following:

-- 'Work experience at a paediatrician's surgery in America'
+- Work experience at a paediatrician's surgery in America

-- Work experience at local GP'
+- 'Work experience at local GP'

-- Hospital'
+- "Hospital"

-- 'BAE systems'
+- BAE systems'

 - Sexual Health Clinic'